tomytzhou/adls_group_11/README.md

 ### GLUE Score Evaluation
 The GLUE benchmark is done through [run_glue.py](https://github.com/huggingface/transformers/blob/main/examples/pytorch/text-classification/run_glue.py), a standard GLUE evaluation script provided on the Huggingface GitHub repository.
 Examples of how the script was used during our testing can be found in the [docs/notebooks/glue.ipynb](docs/notebooks/glue.ipynb) notebook.
 Evaluation was done by following procedures outlined by the documentation of the language models used for teacher models, fine tuning the model to the given task dataset with 3-4 epochs, with batch size and learning rate matching with values seen in the documentation.

+The following is an example of how to evaluate GLUE scores for trained models produces by the pipeline.

 ```python
 import os
 import json